 The Collini Case is also a good looking film, with particular emphasis on the lighting: yellow tinges offset more “normal” looking color pallets to create juxtaposed images, while the shadowing makes for some good silhouettes without leaving you in the dark for too long.
 The cinematography is fine, I suppose: it’s not particularly interesting, but it does its job and it does it well.
 And the soundtrack is typically sparse using only a couple of instruments, but those quieter moments are contrasted by the few more cinematic orchestral swells over dramatic sequences.
 All in all, The Collini Case’s craft is fine.
 Nothing negative to report, but nothing truly exceptional either.

 It’s hard to articulate how good The Collini Case is, though I’ve been trying this whole review.
 It doesn’t have the fireworks you’d see in a blockbuster, nor do I see it attracting the artistic prestige of an arthouse.
 Yet all of its pieces come together seamlessly to create an excellent and compelling piece of art.
 I had to be a bit vague in some of my descriptions so I wouldn’t give too much away, but this is a film worth watching; if I end up making a personal best-of-the-year list, don’t be surprised to find this movie on it.

-The Collini Case will be released in cinemas across the UK by Peccadillo Pictures on Friday, September 10, 2021, and is now available to watch on digital and on demand.
+The Collini Case wwas released in cinemas across the UK by Peccadillo Pictures on Friday, September 10, 2021, and is now available to watch on digital and on demand.